 State of the Environment Norway aims to provide you with the latest information about the state and development of the environment.
 The service presents environmental topics in a simple and easy-to-follow way and provides access to more detailed scientific presentations.
-On most of the pages you will also find further information about legislation and international agreements, environmental targets and relevant links.
-In addition you may download the latest data sets.
+In addition to articles on a number of topics the service includes maps and data, and you may download the latest data sets.
+The website also presents Norway's environmental targets and indicators.

 Who is responsible for SOE Norway?